algal/TemplateImagesBrokenDemo/README.md

 # TemplateImagesBrokenDemo

-PDF vector template images are not rendered propery by UIImageView.
+PDF vector template images are not rendered properly by UIImageView.

 ## OpenRadar